ttscoff/bunch/bunch-files/frontmatter.md

 ## Flexible Frontmatter

-In addition to hardcoding frontmatter keys and values, you can set them on the fly using several flexible options.
+In addition to hard coding frontmatter keys and values, you can set them on the fly using several flexible options.

 ### Interactively Setting Variable Values